-How assets are divided in a divorce depends on the state which you live in;
+How dividing assets in divorce depends on the state which you live in;

-How the method you use to end your marriage can also significantly impact how your assets and debt will be divided;
+How the method you use to end your marriage can also significantly impact how division of assets and debts will occur;

 Oh, and before we begin, you need to know that this post is for informational purposes only and should not be construed as legal advice, financial advice, or counsel.

 OK, let's get started...

 Splitting Assets in Divorce Typically Refers to Marital Property, Not Separate Property

 Generally speaking, assets are either marital property or separate property.